yo-yo-yo-jbo/dangerous_dave/README.md

-# A very dangerous Dave
+# A very Dangerous Dave
 This is an unusual blogpost about a bug (vulnerability?) that has been bothering me for years.
 When I was a kid I used to play tons of old DOS games.
 [Commander Keen](https://en.wikipedia.org/wiki/Commander_Keen)?
 With pleasure!
 [SkyRoads](https://en.wikipedia.org/wiki/SkyRoads_(video_game))?
 I remember most stages by heart.
 [AlleyCat](https://en.wikipedia.org/wiki/Alley_Cat_(video_game))?
 Oh yes!
 Well, one of the most remembered games from that era is [Dangerous Dave](https://en.wikipedia.org/wiki/Dangerous_Dave).